codemstrneel/grammarprocessor/README.md

 createDiagram(rules)
 ```

-takes a set of rules in the above format and writes to a series of svg files with file name {rule_name}.ssvg
+takes a set of rules in the above format and writes to a series of svg files with file name {rule_name}.svg